 - Helmets, mouthpieces and cups

 - When you get hurt, take a break, and seek help if you need it.
 Pain isn’t a sign of weakness, and ignoring it often leads to much worse injuries.
-Many injuries can be treated at home with pain relievers and RICE, or rest, ice, compression, and e Don’t hesitate to go to urgent care or the emergency room if your injury is more serious.
+Many injuries can be treated at home with pain relievers and RICE, or rest, ice, compression, and elevation.
+Don’t hesitate to go to urgent care or the emergency room if your injury is more serious.

 - Good health habits keep your body in proper working condition, which helps to protect you from injury.
 Exercising, maintaining a healthy diet, avoiding stress, getting enough sleep, staying away from drugs and limiting alcohol all go a long way toward keeping your body and mind strong.